trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 ## Generate the mesh

-We next generate the mesh from the information contained in the project dictionary `sandbox_project`.
+We next generate the mesh from the information contained in the `sandbox_project`.
 This will output the following files to the `out` folder:

-* `sandbox.control`: A HOHQMesh control file for the current project dictionary.
+* `sandbox.control`: A HOHQMesh control file for the current project.
 * `sandbox.tec`: A TecPlot formatted file to visualize the mesh with other software, e.g., [ParaView](https://www.paraview.org/).
 * `sandbox.mesh`: A mesh file with format `ISM-V2` (the default format).